TheTruth219/spear-study-club/backend/README.md

 - **schema.graphql** – Defines the GraphQL types, queries and mutations.
 - **resolvers.ts** – Provides stub resolver implementations to be replaced with real data sources.

+- **pricingService.ts** – Contains pricing logic used to compute base and per-member fees.